GerHobbelt/cef-wiki/GeneralUsage.md

 The location of the CEF libraries and resource files can be customized using the CefSettings structure (see the README.txt file of “CefSettings” section for details).

-## Mac OS X
+## MacOS

-The application (app bundle) layout on Mac OS X is mandated by the Chromium implementation and consequently is not very flexible.
+The application (app bundle) layout on MacOS is mandated by the Chromium implementation and consequently is not very flexible.
 The directory structure looks like this for 2623 branch:

 ```
 cefclient.app/